giannoni/mgresume/content/publication/second/index.md

 ---
-title: 'Who Benefits from Informality?
-Middle Classes and the Distributional Consequences of Informality.'
+title: 'Big Business and the Inequality Trap: Taxes, Collusion, and Undue Influence in Latin America..'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Ben Ross Schneider

 date: '2022-01-01T00:00:00Z'
 doi: ''